 If you develop a track record of paying your business credit card bills on time and don’t max out your card, it will help you continue to build business credit.
 So, how do you apply for a business credit card?
-Justm follow these steps:
+Just follow these steps:

 1. Check your personal credit score

 Generally, you will need to personally guarantee a business credit card, and credit card companies will evaluate your loan application based in part on your personal credit history.

-If your credit card score needs buffing up, spend three to six months working on lowering your credit utilization ratio — the percentage of your available credit you use — and making sure you pay your bills like clockwork.
+If your credit card score needs buffing up, spend three to six months working on lowering your credit utilization ratio — the percentage of your available credit you use — and paying your bills like clockwork.
 It’ll make it easier to get a business credit card.

 2. Decide which kind of business card fits your needs

 If you need a little time to build profits, a business credit card can help by allowing you to carry a balance within a preset credit limit from month to month, as long as you make a minimum monthly payment.
 This can be helpful if cash flow is tight — especially if you can get a business credit card with a 0 percent interest offer for several months.

 A dedicated credit card for your business can help you build business credit — but only if the issuer reports to business credit-reporting agencies.
 Not all do.
-Before you apply for a card, ask and make sure the issuer reports your progress where it counts.
+Before you apply for a card, ask if the issuer reports your progress where it counts.

 It’s important to analyze your business’s needs and expenses before choosing a credit card for it.
 If you’re trying to save money, a simple flat-rate cash back credit card with no annual fee, such as the Ink Business Unlimited® Credit Card, may be just what you need.